Legally Reviewed by Matthew Dolman

 Long-Term Impact and Accountability

 Child sexual abuse causes lasting trauma, and many survivors do not come forward until years later, often well into adulthood.
+Adult survivors can now pursue claims even years after the abuse occurred, thanks to legal reforms and extended statutes of limitations.

-Holding perpetrators (and the institutions that failed to keep them safe) accountable through the legal system is crucial to help survivors heal and to prevent further abuse.
-The lawyers at FileAbuseLawsuit.com can help you get monetary compensation to pay for all your past and future damages and to give you some justice for the crimes committed against you, your child, or a child you love.
+The lawyers at Dolman Law Group can help you pursue claims and get monetary compensation to pay for all your past and future damages and to give you some justice for the crimes committed against you, your child, or a child you love.

 Sexual Abuse Is More Common In Foster Care